D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 > using **group-based lisencing** in MEID
 > assigning licenses to individual users using **group-based lisencing** in MEID.

-The underlying ccause for a **MutuallyExclusiveVilotion** error is that a product that is specified in a group to be assigned to the user contains a service plan that is in conflict with the sevice plan for the same product already assigned to a user via another product that has alredy been assigned to the user.
+The underlying cause for a **MutuallyExclusiveViolation** error is that a product that is specified in a group to be assigned to the user contains a service plan that is in conflict with the sevice plan for the same product already assigned to a user via another product that has alredy been assigned to the user.

 ---